 We're all surrounded by doom headlines and it's easy to become hopeless about how much influence one person can have.
 But we each have the power to affect others - individually, at work, and our politicians.

 So half of our mission is about bringing you bite-sized challenges of climate actions you can take.
 The other is about inspiring each other and creating a movement.
 Let's use positive peer pressure for the most important thing - showing us off saving the world!

 How much carbon can we emit to keep the climate in balance?

 According to the IPCC, we can emit just under 500 billion tons more, but other estimates go as low as 300 billion tons.
 These numbers may seem high, but at 43 billion tons of annual emissions (2019) and climbing, it becomes a number that is not so far away.

 Our leaders are failing to address the problem quick enough; temperatures are beginning the rise, people are being displaced, and the weather is becoming more severe.
 It's time we made our own future.
 If we work together, we can make a big difference and reduce our carbon footprints.

 Do I need to reduce my average carbon footprint?

-As the IPCC reports indicate, if we are to avoid climate collapse, we each must take the responsibility to cut our carbon footprint down to sustainable amounts.
+As the IPCC reports indicate, if we are to avoid climate collapse, we each must take the responsibility to cut our carbon footprint down to sustainable amounts - particularly those in developed countries.
 Your energy, food, finance and travel all contribute towards greenhouse gases.

 more fossil fuels